springload/draftail/README.md

 };
 ```

-They are given the following props:
+They receive the following props:

 ```jsx
 // Key of the entity being decorated.